markjescem/react-hooks-set/docs/useScript.md

 # `useScript`

-The hooks could help you load external script and know when it is loaded.
+The hook could help you load external script and know when it is loaded.

 ## Usage